 Far from being heavy-handed, granular guidelines and other standardizing frameworks help develop less seasoned coaches, regulate the cadence and quality of activities, and allow easily quantifiable metrics to be gathered and analyzed.

 That said, a great coach will also tailor engagements to support individual reps’ needs in any given situation.
-Empower coaches with sales playbooks for organic topics, like negotiation, persuasion, upselling, cross selling, and competitive differentiation, to ensure coaches can effectively respond to issues as they arise.
+Empower coaches with sales playbooks for organic topics, like negotiation, messaging, persuasion, upselling, cross selling, and competitive differentiation, to ensure coaches can effectively respond to issues as they arise.

 Top Sales Coaching Techniques